riyaknol11/pi-shaped-workshop-riya/docker-k8s-workshop/README.md

 ## What's in this project?

 This is a super basic Express.js API that responds with a friendly JSON message and timestamp when you hit the root endpoint.
-Nothing fancy, but it's perfect for demonstrating how Docker works!

 ## How to run it locally